 (b) Notice.
-Except as otherwise provided in this Agreement, any notice to Client that is required or permitted by this Agreement shall be in writing and shall be deemed effective upon transmission when sent by e-mail or mailed by first class, registered or certified mail, postage prepaid or when sent by overnight courier service, to the address provided by Client in the sign-up materials provided to BSWS in connection with entering into this Agreement or to such other address as provided in writing by Client to BSWS for such purposes.
-Except as otherwise provided in this Agreement, any notice to BSWS that is required or permitted by this Agreement shall be in writing and shall be deemed effective upon receipt, when sent by e-mail to: info@Badgerstateweb.com or mailed by first class, registered or certified mail, postage prepaid or when sent by overnight courier service, such as Federal Express or equivalent, to: DBA, LLC., P.O.
-Box 692, Spencer, WI 54479, Attn: Legal Notice.
+Except as otherwise provided in this Agreement, any notice to Client that is required or permitted by this Agreement shall be in writing and shall be deemed effective when seen at this website link and or upon transmission when sent by e-mail or mailed by first class, registered or certified mail, postage prepaid or when sent by overnight courier service, to the address provided by Client in the sign-up materials provided to BSWS in connection with entering into this Agreement or to such other address as provided in writing by Client to BSWS for such purposes.
+Except as otherwise provided in this Agreement, any notice to BSWS that is required or permitted by this Agreement shall be in writing and shall be deemed effective upon receipt, when sent by e-mail to: info@Badgerstateweb.com or mailed by first class, registered or certified mail, postage prepaid or when sent by overnight courier services, such as Federal Express or equivalent, to DBA, LLC., N9508 Catlin Ave, Loyal, WI 54446, Attn: Legal Notice.
 Upon receipt, if a valid e-mail address is provided and remains current, BSWS may give notice to or communicate with Client by e-mail addressed to the persons identified in the sign-up process or to such other e-mail address or persons as Client shall hereafter specify by prior written notice.
 By providing an e-mail address, Client agrees that any receipt received by BSWS from Client’s service provider or Internet computer server indicating that the e-mail was received shall be deemed proof that Client received the message.
 If Client cannot see or print all or a portion of a message, Client agrees that it is Client’s responsibility to contact BSWS to resolve such technical issues.

 (f) Entire Agreement.
 This Agreement constitutes the entire understanding of the Parties with respect to the subject matter hereof and supersedes and replaces all prior writings or oral negotiations or other understandings with respect thereto.